 Gullinbursti: Golden Brisles

 Gullinbursti is a golden boar made by the two dwarves Brokk and Eitri.
 Gullinbursti is made from pigskin and thousands of pieces of gold wire.
-Gullinbursti was given to the God Freyr, the boar is faster than any other horse over water and though air.
-Gullinbursti has golden rays that shines like the Sun, and made plants grow everywhere.
+Gullinbursti was given to the God Freyr, the boar is faster than any other horse over water and through air.
+Gullinbursti has golden rays that shine like the Sun and made plants grow everywhere.
 Many warriors wore the image of Freyr’s golden boar Gullinbursti on their helmets and shields as protection and good luck.